Saur Revolution: Speculated Soviet involvement

+Aftermath and PDPA government

 The revolution was initially welcomed by many people in Kabul, who were dissatisfied with the Daoud government.
-Before the civilian government was established, Afghan National Army Air Corps colonel Abdul Qadir and the PDPA Revolutionary Council led the country for three days from 27 April 1978.
-Eventually a civilian government under the leadership of Nur Muhammad Taraki of the Khalq faction was formed.
+Shortly after the coup, the American Embassy in Kabul told Washington: "The Russians have finally won the great game".
+Before the civilian government was established, Afghan Air Force colonel Abdul Qadir and the PDPA Revolutionary Council led the country for three days from 27 April 1978.
+Eventually, a civilian government under the leadership of Nur Muhammad Taraki of the Khalq faction was formed, with the 455th Commando Battalion and 242nd Parachute Battalion being merged to create the 26th Airborne Regiment.
 In Kabul, the initial cabinet appeared to be carefully constructed to alternate ranking positions between Khalqists and Parchamites.
 Taraki (a Khalqist) was Prime Minister, Karmal (a Parchamite) was senior Deputy Prime Minister, and Hafizullah Amin (a Khalqist) was foreign minister.
 The unity between Khalq and Parcham was only brief: Amin and General Mohammad Aslam Watanjar conveyed in a meeting that the revolution was the work of Khalq and that Parcham had no part of it.
 Taraki and Amin in early July relieved most of the Parchamites from their government positions.
 Karmal was sent abroad as Ambassador to Czechoslovakia.
 In August 1978, Taraki and Amin claimed to have uncovered a plot and executed or imprisoned several cabinet members, even imprisoning General Abdul Qadir, the military leader of the Saur Revolution until the Soviet invasion and subsequent change in leadership in late 1979.
 In September 1979, it was Taraki's turn to become a victim of the Revolution, as Amin overthrew and executed him.

-The government once in power, as the PDPA had said before, publicly denied that it was communist.

-However, in private conversations, Taraki told the Soviet ambassador Alexander Puzanov that Afghanistan would follow Marxism–Leninism.
-The Soviet Union was the PDPA’s model for modernizing Afghanistan and Taraki and Karmal were Soviet agents since the 1950s.
-The PDPA’s party constitution leaked in 1978 explicitly mentioned Marxism-Leninism as the future of Afghanistan and by the end of 1978, Amin declared the Saur revolution as the "continuation of [the] Great October Revolution", leaving no doubts about the PDPA’s orientation.
+In private conversations, Taraki told the Soviet ambassador Alexander Puzanov that Afghanistan would follow Marxism–Leninism.
+The Soviet Union was the PDPA's model for modernizing Afghanistan and Taraki and Karmal were Soviet agents since the 1950s.
+The PDPA's party constitution leaked in 1978 explicitly mentioned Marxism–Leninism as the future of Afghanistan and by the end of 1978, Amin declared the Saur revolution as the "continuation of [the] Great October Revolution", leaving no doubts about the PDPA's orientation.